jeskesen/i2c_imu/README.md

 Check out www.richards-tech.com for more details, updates and news.

+The MPU-9250 and SPI driver code is based on code generously supplied by staslock@gmail.com (clickdrive.io).
+I am sure that any bugs that may exist are due to my integration efforts and not the quality of the supplied code!

 RTIMULib is licensed under the MIT license.

 ## Note about magnetometer (compass) calibration